- Robyn Saito

 An irrevocable trust is a kind of trust where the grantor (the person who opens and funds it) cannot make changes after creation.
 The grantor completely loses ownership of the assets in the trust, so there are additional benefits they may receive.
 Irrevocable trusts also allow you to decrease the value of your estate when transferring assets into them.
 This could help if you’re trying to qualify for Medicaid or a similar income-restricted program.
 On the other side of the spectrum, an irrevocable trust may help you avoid estate tax.

-An irrevocable trust that’s properly structured and managed can also offer asset protectionfrom creditors or anyone else who sues you.
+An irrevocable trust that’s properly structured and managed can also offer asset protection from creditors or anyone else who sues you.
 They can’t take the trust assets as payment for a legal suit against you.

 Cons of having a trust

 The main con with a trust is its price.
 Trusts are usually expensive to establish and maintain.
 You can generally expect a trust to cost you at least $1,000 to establish if you work with an estate planning attorney.
-With a living trust — a revocable trust created during your lifetime — you or a trustee also have to maintain the trust.
+With a living trust — a revocable trust created during your lifetime — you or a trustee must also maintain trust.
 This could cost money and require extra work, like if the trust earns income and needs an annual income tax return.

 However, you can now create a trust using Insure Quality (you'll also get a will when you choose this package).
 Insure Quality uses attorney-approved tools to guide you through the process.

-Also remember that only the assets you specifically transfer to your trust are subject to its terms.
-If you leave anything out, hopefully your will covers it.
+Also, remember that only the assets you specifically transfer to your trust are subject to its terms.
+If you leave anything out, hopefully, your will covers it.